near/docs/docs/contribution/nearcore.md

 Unfortunately, transactions needs to be signed and encoded in base64, which is hard to do from the command line.
 Use `near-shell` tool to manage keys and send transactions \(`npm install -g near-shell`\).

+## Code Style

+We follow style enforced by [rustmt](https://github.com/rust-lang/rustfmt).
+Therefore before submitting code make sure you ran it on your code.
+Also, please make sure you have our [rustfmt config](https://github.com/nearprotocol/nearcore/blob/master/rustfmt.toml) in your `~/.config/rustfmt/` directory.

+If you are using CLion IDE you can configure it to run rustfmt automatically every time your file is saved to the disk.
+Go to `Preferences→Languages & Frameworks→Rust→Rustfmt` and check `Run rustfmt on Save`.

 ## Testing

 To run NEARCore node in the testing mode, for example to test it or for development of `nearlib` or `near-shell` you can use scripts that sets up special tests-only local testnet: